 What Are Some Good Gaming Laptops?

-Here are some gaming laptop models to look at as you start your research.
+Here are some models to look at as you start your search for the best gaming laptop.
+Alternatively, consider weighing your options between gaming with a laptop vs. a desktop.